 The prescriber needs to know the prescription drugs, vitamins, over-the-counter medications, or dietary supplements being taken.

 Use Fluconazole pills or fluconazole oral solutions with or without food.
 If nausea is a problem, take each dose with a snack or meal.

 Avoid pain relievers

 Fluconazole may increase side effects like stomach pain caused by NSAIDs like naproxen and ibuprofen.
-This is not dangerous, but use acetaminophen for pain or fever instead.
+However, this is not dangerous; use acetaminophen for pain or fever.